freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/html/css-classes/index.md

 ```

-**Note:** class names are traditionally all lowercase, with each word in a multi-word class name separated by hyphens (e.g. "super-man").
+**Note:** Class names are traditionally all lowercase, with each word in a multi-word class name separated by hyphens (e.g. "super-man").

 You can also combine classes in the same line:
 ```css